Best Deep-Sky Objects by Month: May 2025

-May marks the last month of galaxy season in the Northern Hemisphere — a period when constellations that contain numerous galaxies (such as Virgo, Canes Venatici, and Coma Berenices) are high in the sky.
+May marks the last month of the galaxy season in the Northern Hemisphere — a period when constellations that contain numerous galaxies (such as Virgo, Canes Venatici, and Coma Berenices) are high in the sky.
 That’s why we’ll focus mostly on galaxies in this article.
-However, there is one exception — a stunning bright nebula for Southern Hemisphere observers!
-We arranged the objects in the list from faintest to brightest; you can find out their location in the sky using the Sky Tonight astronomy app.
+However, we’ve also included some stunning bright nebulae and star clusters for Southern Hemisphere observers!
+Wherever you are, you can easily locate any object in the list using the Sky Tonight astronomy app.
 Let’s get started!

 Contents